aklefebvere/aklefebvere.github.io/_posts/2020-01-23-Ivy-Leauge-Vs-Other-Colleges.md

 With the graphs above, we can further prove that the Ivy League mean salaries is slightly higher by an insignificant amount compared to engineering colleges.

-# Ivy Leauge Salaries vs. Engineering and Liberal Arts Salaries Combined
+# Ivy League Salaries vs. Engineering and Liberal Arts Salaries Combined

-To further prove the significance of difference between Ivy Leauge Schools and the other schools in the United States, we can get the second and third highest mean salaries in the data and get the mean of the two and compare it to the Ivy League Salaries by plotting it on a graph.
+To further prove the significance of difference between Ivy League Schools and the other schools in the United States, we can get the second and third highest mean salaries in the data and get the mean of the two and compare it to the Ivy League Salaries by plotting it on a graph.

 ![](/img/Placeholder_ivy_eng_arts_mean_graph.png)

 Even with combining two high mean salaries, Ivy League schools still come out on top.
 If we calculate the pecentage increase for the 75th percentile and 90% percentile of salaries, we can see how significant the difference is.
-Ivy League 75th percentile has a 27% increase and Ivy Leauge 90th percentile has a 19% increase compared to Engineering colleges and Liberal Arts Colleges salaries combined.
+Ivy League 75th percentile has a 27% increase and Ivy League 90th percentile has a 19% increase compared to Engineering colleges and Liberal Arts Colleges salaries combined.

 # Conclusion